astorDev/backi/timers/dotnet/articles/101/index.md

 ![](start-stop-demo.gif)

 And this is our timer ladies and gentlemen!
-Now, let's take time to summarize our findings
+Now, let's take time to summarize our findings.

 ## Recap